 Thanks to the blessings of the Southern California climate, one can enjoy these marvels of God’s creation all year long, with little more than a sweater for protection.

-The College is located roughly halfway between the cities of Ojai and Santa Paula, which offer numerous cafes, shops, and bistros.
+The California campus is located roughly halfway between the cities of Ojai and Santa Paula, which offer numerous cafes, shops, and bistros.
 Even more such venues are available in Ventura, just 15 miles away.
-Within about an hour’s drive are the larger cities of Santa Barbara and Los Angeles, which boast a full array of cultural attractions such as museums, operas, concerts, and theaters.
+Within about an hour’s drive are the larger cities of Santa Barbara and Los Angeles, with a full array of cultural attractions such as museums, operas, concerts, and theaters.